Stuttgart 21: Debate and opposition

 In October 2007, a petition and public demonstrations were started, sponsored by private individuals with the backing of Alliance '90/The Greens and a variety of citizens' and environmental organisations.
 The aim was to collect 20,000 signatures and thus force politicians to take the issue to a local referendum.
 The petition gained 67,000 signatures but political wrangling began over whether the issue could be decided by a local referendum in the first place.
 Legal experts claimed that, as the project was not being financed solely from Stuttgart coffers, it was not for the city of Stuttgart to make the final decision.

 On 11 October 2008, about 4,000 citizens of Stuttgart demonstrated against the demolition of the Hauptbahnhof's north wing.
 Since the fall of 2009, there have been weekly demonstrations on Monday evenings.
 On 1 October 2010, the biggest protest so far took place with an estimated 100,000 people taking part in the demonstration against the project.

-The protests are organized by, among others, a grassroots initiative, Leben in Stuttgart (Life in Stuttgart), the local branch of the German Green Party and the environmental organisation Bund für Umwelt und Naturschutz Deutschland.
+The protests are organized by, among others, a grassroots initiative, Leben in Stuttgart (Life in Stuttgart), the local branch of The Greens and the environmental organisation Bund für Umwelt und Naturschutz Deutschland.
 They are suggesting a renovation of the current railway station, including creation of some new railways, but respecting the cultural heritage of the Hauptbahnhof terminus and the natural heritage of the adjacent Schlossgarten (Palace Park).
 The park (see Old Castle (Stuttgart) and New Castle (Stuttgart)) by Nikolaus Friedrich von Thouret, is part of a cherished green space that connects the inner city with the banks of the Neckar river.
 During the estimated construction time of at least 10 years, the project would cut off connections to other park areas of the city, known collectively as the Green U due to their U-shaped form.
 In November 2009, members of the International Council on Monuments and Sites stated that the Hauptbahnhof was a building of exceptional quality, whose integrity should be maintained.

 "Black Thursday"

 Since 2009 numerous protests against the disputed project had taken place.
 On 30 September 2010, hundreds of demonstrators were injured when the police used water cannon, pepper spray and batons against protestors.

-One citizen permanently lost his eyesight.
+One citizen, Dietrich Wagner, permanently lost his eyesight.
 The event was widely referred to as "Black Thursday" in the media.
 The police chief of Stuttgart, who was present at the scene, was subsequently charged with, and convicted of battery.

-The following day, more than 50,000 people took part in the largest demonstration against the project so far.
+The following day, more than 50,000 people took part in the biggest demonstration against the project so far.

 Prior to that escalation, Frei Otto, one of the architects responsible for the project, cited a 2003 report for calling for a halt to the project, saying the ground in the area is too unstable for large scale underground works.
 Some critics suggest the cost of the project might rise to €18.7 billion.